 • If you haven't had maths, we offer an online mathematics course.
 This course will take about 60 study hours and will cost €200.
 You will study from home and will be supported by one of our lecturers online.
 Once you start with the GPCM study programme, €100 will be refunded to you.
 Please contact csa@hz.nl and they will inform you further about the possibilities.

 We want to make sure you are the right fit for our programme.
 Our Global Project & Change Management selection process ensures programme quality remains high and that you'll benefit from working with other bright future change makers.
-To apply, we ask you to submit a motivation letter.
-If we see a potential fit, you will be invited to a digital interview.
+We ask you to submit a motivation letter during the application process.
+You will also be asked to schedule a date for an intake interview.

 Read more about the admission requirements.